FX-Brokers.eu

 Our Top MiCA-Ready Broker Picks

-Based on regulatory status, crypto CFD breadth, and overall trading conditions, these are the brokers best positioned for MiCA compliance:
+Based on regulatory status, crypto CFD breadth, and overall trading conditions, these were the brokers best positioned for MiCA compliance heading into the deadline.
+Confirm each one's current CASP authorisation before opening an account:

 • Capital.com — The standout.
 Capital.com already holds a MiCA licence (not just transitional status), offers 200+ crypto CFDs, and generated $1.27 trillion in Q1 2026 volume.
 CySEC and FCA regulated.

 • eToro — One of the largest crypto CFD and spot crypto platforms in Europe, with 100+ crypto assets.
-CySEC-regulated with a CASP application in progress. eToro's scale makes authorisation highly likely.
+CySEC-regulated, and had a CASP application in progress heading into the deadline given the scale of its EU crypto business.

 • Pepperstone — BaFin and CySEC regulated, offering 30+ crypto CFDs alongside industry-leading forex execution.
 Raw spreads from 0.0 pips on the Razor account.
 CASP application filed.